 PCOS (Polycystic Ovary Syndrome) is a health problem with is affecting almost one in every ten women.
-In today's time, the high number of women are dealing with this health problem.
+In today's time, a high number of women are dealing with this health problem.
 It is a set of symptoms due to the presence of high level of androgens in females.
 Androgen is a hormone which regulates the development and maintenance of male characteristics.
 PCOS is said to be most common among women and the leading cause of poor fertility.
 It not only affects the reproductive system but its effects are seen on the whole body.
 It increases the risk of serious problems its consequences can be for a lifelong.

 Causes of PCOS

 Insulin is a hormone that controls what we eat and converts it into energy.
 When the body doesn’t respond to insulin normally then the insulin in the blood level becomes higher.
 The excess level of insulin in the body is one of the causes of suffering from PCOS.
 PCOS is characterized due to the insulin resistance and most of the patients in this series are overweight and obese.
 Insulin resistance is a condition in which body doesn’t respond to insulin which leads to an increase in the level of glucose in the blood.

 Also Read: How Adversely Excessive Alcohol Affect Your Health

 2. High level of androgens

 When the high level of androgens is present in women then it prevents ovaries from releasing an egg during each menstrual cycle.
 An irregular menstrual cycle is one of the symptoms of PCOS.

 Women too have androgens but when the level of this hormone becomes higher than normal then the problems with the ovaries start.
 In women, androgens are produced in ovaries, adrenal glands, and fat cells but it produces but the production of androgens in very little.
 It is said that it plays a key role in stimulating hair growth in pubic and underarm areas.

 Symptoms of PCOS